-MV Emperor Explorer is a large 42m wooden hull motor yacht, newly constructed in 2019 and operating high quality liveaboard diving expeditions around the Maldives.
+MV Emperor Explorer is a large 42m fibreglass hull motor yacht, newly constructed in 2019 and operating high quality liveaboard diving expeditions around the Maldives.
 The yacht can comfortably accommodate up to 26 divers onboard.
 Emperor liveaboard cruises have all-inclusive prices.
 You will find 'no hidden extras' such as fuel surcharges, local/green taxes, port and park fees, boat transfers.

 There is a range of cabins featuring private bathrooms and TV set on the lower, middle and upper decks.
 The middle and upper deck cabins are higher priced and enjoy sea view windows.
 Relax between dives, either in the air-conditioned saloon, restaurant/bar area, or on the large sun deck which features sun beds and bean bags.
 The saloon has comfortable sofas where you can make use of the TV and DVD entertainment system.
 There is also a library of DVDs, books and games.
 The upper deck of the Emperor Explorer features a spa massage room where guests can be pampered with a range of massage therapies, such as foot, hot stone, deep tissue, back & shoulders.